 We can try to migrate from Facebook to diaspora* – a privacy-aware, distributed, open-source social network.

 It is a non-profit, user-owned social network that is based on the free Diaspora software.
 It consists of a group of independently owned nodes (called pods) that interoperate to form the network.
-It is not owned by any one person or entity, keeping it from being subject to corporate take-overs or advertising.
+It is not owned by any single person or entity, keeping it from being subject to corporate take-overs or advertising.

 Free and Open Source Blogging Application